Blue Mountain Cross Country Camp

 Discounts

 Are there team discounts?
-No. We pride ourselves on offering everyone the same low price options regardless of team status.
+No. We pride ourselves on offering everyone (teams and individuals) the same low price options regardless of team status.
 There are no dedicated team discounts but everyone has access to early bird pricing until it ends.
 See the registration tab for more information.

 Are there any other discounts besides team discounts?
-Yes - while everyone does get the same low price options regardless of team status we do offer an added discount for siblings.
+Yes, while everyone does get access to the same low price options regardless of team status, we do also offer an added discount for siblings.
 See the registration tab for more information.

 Cash / Credit cards